The University has three library services and each has its own website:

 If we don't hold an item you need online or in print, we can try to get it for you from another library via our interlibrary loan service.

 Please check your course timetable and make sure you come along to our sessions so that we can introduce you to our services and the resources you can access.
-You will also meet your Information Specialist who is familiar with your area of study and can help you with any in-depth searching or referencing questions you might have.
+You will also meet your Librarian who is familiar with your area of study and can help you with any in-depth searching or referencing questions you might have.

 If you are a student in SATM or SWEE, we recommend that you complete our Discovering Quality Information eLearning before you come to the training session of the same name.
 It won’t take long but it will teach you about the different types of information you will need to use for your studies at Cranfield, and when they are useful.

 School of Management students can also visit the MIRC induction module on Canvas to become more familiar with the online resources we have and how to use them.

 Here we highlight the five most recent posts for new students.
 You are welcome to read a wider range, but please be aware that posts from previous years may no longer be accurate.
 Also, each library has differences in services and procedures so check your library is tagged in a post to be sure that it is relevant to you.